© #vistifrankfurt, David Vasicek

 The Frankfurt DNA

-• Kaiserpfalz franconofurd: Here, you'll find see the oldest remains of the city's first settlement.
+• Kaiserpfalz franconofurd: Here, you'll find the oldest remains of the city's first settlement.

-• Jewish past: Learn about Jewish history in Frankfurt at the Jewish Museum and the Museum Judengasse.
+• Jewish past: Learn about Jewish history in Frankfurt at the Jewish Museum and Museum Judengasse.

-• Culinary traditions: UNESCO World Heritage Apple Wine, Green Sauce
+• Culinary traditions: UNESCO Cultural Heritage - Apple Wine, Green Sauce.

 From the tree to the jug